-The topology on the vector space $\lz$ is the one induced by the translation-invariant metric $\lz \times \lz \ni (f, g) \mapsto \expecp \bra{1 \wedge |f-g|}$, where ``$\wedge$'' is used to denote the minimum operation.
-With the above definition, $\lz$ becomes a complete metric space and $\lzp$ its closed subspace.
+The topology on the vector space $\lz$ is the one induced by the translation-invariant metric $\lz \times \lz \ni (f, g) \mapsto \expec \bra{1 \wedge |f-g|}$, where ``$\wedge$'' is used to denote the minimum operation.
+With the above definition, $\lz$ becomes a complete metric space and $\lzp$ a closed and convex subset.
 Convergence of sequences under this topology is convergence in $\prob$-measure.
 (In fact, the topology only depends on the equivalence class of $\prob$.)
 Unless explicitly stated otherwise, any topological property (closedness, etc.) pertaining to subsets of $\lz$ will be understood under the aforementioned topology.